A value created inside a function can't be used outside of it unless you return it.

 return n * n

-If we wanted to store 5 squared in a variable called x
+If we wanted to store 5 squared in a variable called x, we would do:

 Common Mistakes